Nick Evans (baseball)

 Nicholas Reginald Evans (born January 30, 1986) is an American former professional baseball infielder.
-He played in Major League Baseball (MLB) for the New York Mets and Arizona Diamondbacks, in Nippon Professional Baseball for the Tohoku Rakuten Golden Eagles, and for the Doosan Bears of the KBO League.
+He played in Major League Baseball (MLB) for the New York Mets and Arizona Diamondbacks, in Nippon Professional Baseball for the Tohoku Rakuten Golden Eagles, and in the KBO League for the Doosan Bears.

 Evans primarily played first base in the minor leagues, only beginning to play the outfield in the 2008 season.